Is this the world’s best McDonald’s restaurant?

 1955: the first official McDonald's

 In 1954 a Chicagoan, Ray Croc, visited the McDonald brothers and immediately saw potential.
-He became their franchising agent, starting McDonald’s System Inc. The first of these new restaurants was 400 North Lee Street in Des Plaines, Illinois, near Chicago (pictured).
-The iconic building with golden arches was designed by Stanley Meston and first day sales totalled around $366.12 (around £290).
+He became their franchising agent, starting McDonald’s System Inc. The first of the new McDonald's restaurants was located at 400 North Lee Street in Des Plaines, Illinois, near Chicago (pictured).
+The iconic building, complete with Golden Arches, was designed by Stanley Meston – and first day sales totalled around $366.12 (around £290).

 1963: take a seat